Click to Rate and Give Feedback

 A managed string to be copied.

-The address, in unmanaged memory, to where s was copied, or 0 if a null string was supplied.
+The address, in unmanaged memory, to where s was copied, or 0 if s is null.

 There is insufficient memory available.